voxmedia/meme/README.md

 2. Embed all of your watermark images as base64 data URIs within the `settings.js.erb` file.
 The asset pipeline's `asset_data_uri` helper method makes this very easy, and effectively embeds all image data within your JavaScript.
 The downside here is that your JavaScript will become a very large payload as you include more images.
 In the long term, getting CORS headers configured will be a better option.

+## Instaling in apache

+It's uses middleman to run, and middleman have a command to build.

+* `bundle exec middleman build`

+### Fixing assets

+Before use it, you have to fix the asset.
+Add inside the build block in [config file](https://github.com/voxmedia/meme/blob/master/config.js.erb#L36) this config

+* `activate :minify_html`
+* `activate :relative_assets`

+In your css, you must use [middleman's helpers](https://middlemanapp.com/advanced/asset_pipeline/#helpers) to fix the paths, and in your [settings file](https://github.com/voxmedia/meme/blob/master/source/javascripts/settings.js.erb) you must use `asset_data_uri` function

 ## Examples

 * http://www.sbnation.com/a/meme